mangalam-research/wed/doc/usage.rst

   <https://github.com/mangalam-research/salve/>`_ package for details.

-* Wed does not currently support ordering attributes according to some set order.
+* Wed does not currently support ordering attributes according to some preference.
 (The order is whatever the DOM implementation does by default.)

 * Wed does not currently support multiline values in attributes.